Real-Skill/javascript-tasks/README.md

-#ExpressJS - simple security
+# ExpressJS - simple security

-##Summary
+## Summary
 Authentication in ExpressJS.

-We've got simple app where user can do CRUD operations on a phone book.
-Please, secure it.
+We have a simple app in which the user can do CRUD operations on the phone book.
+You should secure the app.

-##Goal
+## Goal
-Your task is to secure the `phone` endpoint so that only authenticated users can interact with it.
+Your task is to secure the `phone` endpoint so that only authenticated users could interact with it.
-There are already some routes and business objects configured.
+There have been some routes and business objects configured already.
-All you need to do is to implement authentication.
+All you need to do is to implement authentication process.

 Look at `user.manager.js` and `security.js`.
-Security checks happen on business layer.
+Security checks are done on business layer.
 Authentication middleware is declared in `routes.js`.
-When user is authenticated the middleware should set user property on request object, which is used later on as context to create managers.
+When the user is authenticated the middleware should set user property on the requested object, which is used later on as the context to create managers.
-Managers pass the context to `security` service that decides if user is authenticated or not.
+Managers pass the context to `security` service which decides if the user is authenticated or not.

-If user is NOT authenticated an is attempts to get restricted resource, the they should get 401 http status code.
+If the user is NOT authenticated and is still attempting to get to the restricted resources, they should get 401 http status code.
-Password in database should be encoded with `sha1`.
+The password in database should be encoded with `sha1`.

-##API
+## API

-###Authenticate user
+### Authenticate the user
 ```
 POST /api/user/auth
 {email:'', password:''}
 ```

-Expected response:
+The expected response is:

 ```
 {token:''}
 ```

 The token is plain value.
-It should be Base64 encoded end sent as header on subsequent requests that requires authorization.
+It should be Base64 encoded and sent as a header to subsequent requests that require authorization.
-Sample header for token 'abc'.
+A sample header for the token is 'abc'.

 ```
 Authorization: Token YWJj
 ```

-##Setup
+## Setup
 To install dependencies from package.json:

-    yarn install
+    npm install

 To run tests in development mode:

     mocha --watch

-To run verify jshint, tests and coverage:
+To run jshint, tests and coverage:

-    yarn test
+    npm test

-To run verify jshint, tests and coverage with human readable output:
+To run jshint, tests and coverage with human readable output:

     grunt --force